hoophq/terraform-provider-hoop/docs/resources/connection.md

 ### Required

 - `access_mode_connect` (String) Enables or disables access native access when interacting with the connection.
+Accept values are 'enabled' or 'disabled'.
 - `access_mode_exec` (String) Enables or disables access to execute one off commands for the connection.
+Accept values are 'enabled' or 'disabled'.
 - `access_mode_runbooks` (String) Enables or disables access to runbooks for the connection.
+Accept values are 'enabled' or 'disabled'.
-- `access_schema` (String) Enables or disables displaying the instrospection schema tree of database type connections.
+- `access_schema` (String) Enables or disables displaying the introspection schema tree of database type connections.
 - `agent_id` (String) The ID of the agent associated with the connection.
 - `name` (String) The name of the connection resource.
-- `type` (String) The type of the connection resource
+- `type` (String) The type of the connection resource.
+Valid values are 'database', 'application', or 'custom'.

 ### Optional

 - `command` (List of String) The command entrypoint that will be executed for one off executions.
+Each command argument should be a separate entry in the list.
 - `guardrail_rules` (List of String) A list of guardrail rule ids to be applied to the connection.
 - `jira_issue_template_id` (String) The ID of the Jira issue template to be used for the connection.
 - `redact_types` (List of String) A list of redact types, these values are dependent of which DLP provider is being used.
-- `reviewers` (List of String) A list of reviewer groups for the connection.
+- `reviewers` (List of String) A list of approver groups that are allowed to approve a session.
 - `secrets` (Map of String, Sensitive) A map of secrets to be used by the connection.
 - `subtype` (String) The subtype of the connection resource.
 - `tags` (Map of String) A map of tags to be associated with the connection.